|

 I commend the editorial board for

-band used to gather data for tracking storms at sea.
+their column on the dangers of selling off the frequencyband used to gather data for tracking storms at sea.
 However,

 you omit discussing the full